KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Cell objects cannot, at this time, be **serialized** or **cloned**.
 Repo-devs need to address serialization work at some point.

 For the **kill** functionality, Cell objects will check Canvas artefact objects to break any associations, and also check through all entity objects to make sure any `fillStyle` and `strokeStyle` references to the Cell get set back to default values.
 The Cell's *namesake* Group's `kill` function is then invoked with no arguments: terminating the Cell object will not terminate any entitys associated-by-proxy with that Cell.

+### Cell discovery in the SC library, and beyond
+`Base` and `layer` Cell objects are *tracked objects* in the SC library.
+They have their own section - `library.cell` - but also get included in the `library.asset` section.
+For this reason, Cell object and Asset/Gradient/Pattern object names should never clash.

+Dev users can retrieve Cell objects from the library (as long as they know the object's name) using the `scrawl.findCell('name-string')` function, and also through the `scrawl.findAsset('name-string')` function.

+`Base` Cell objects can also be retrieved using the Canvas artefact object `canvas.getBase()` function.
+If only the `base` Cell object's name is required, use `canvas.get('baseName')`.

+For dev-user convenience, `base` Cell object attributes can be updated using the `canvas.setBase({key: value, ...})` and `canvas.deltaSetBase({key: value, ...})` function (with apologies for the function naming discrepency here).

+`Pool` Cell objects are *untracked objects* - repo-devs can get a `pool` Cell using the `requestCell()` function and return it to the pool using the `releaseCell(object)` function.

 ### The Cell engine
 When the Cell object wraps a `<canvas>` element, it will register handles to both the DOM element, and the element's [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) Interface: